 Recruiting and retaining qualified scientific and clinical personnel and, if we are successful in obtaining marketing approval for our product candidates, sales and marketing personnel, is critical to our success.
 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and other key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval for and commercialize our product candidates.
-We are based in the Cambridge area of Boston, a region that is home to many other biopharmaceutical companies as well as many academic and research institutions, resulting in fierce competition for qualified personnel.
-Furthermore, to the extent we hire personnel from competitors, we may be subject to allegations that they have been improperly solicited or that they have divulged proprietary or other confidential information, or that their former employers own their research output.
-We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
-In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development strategy.
-Our consultants and advisors may be employeed by employeers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
+We are based in the Boston area, a region that is home to many other biopharmaceutical companies as well as many academic and research institutions, resulting in fierce competition for qualified personnel.
+Furthermore, to the extent we hire personnel from competitors, we may be subject to allegations that they have been improperly solicited or that they have divulged proprietary or other confidential information, or that their former employees own their research output.
+We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development strategy.
+Our consultants and advisors may be employeed by employees other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited, and could harm our business, prospects, financial condition and results of operations.